iSuslov/zuzel-atlassian-crowd/README.md

 ## Kudos

 Uses the node package atlassian-crowd.
-Instead of using v0.4.4 from April 2013, uses last commit with a lot of improvements including error handling. https://www.npmjs.com/package/atlassian-crowd
+Instead of using v0.4.4 from April 2013, uses last commit with a lot of improvements including solid error handling. https://www.npmjs.com/package/atlassian-crowd